liquidinstruments/moku-examples/docs/mcc/ipcore.md

 ## Uploading your own IP core (using .xci file)

-Users can also add their own IP cores that are generated from AMD Xilinx Vivado and utilize them in Moku Cloud Compile to build their customized logic.
-This can be done by uploading an .xci file that holds information of the desired IP core.
+Users can also add their own IP cores that are generated from AMD Xilinx Vivado™ and utilize them in Moku Cloud Compile to build their customized logic.
+This can be done by uploading an **.xci** file that holds information of the desired IP core.
 Note that this requires the user to be using the Vivado software with the key FPGA part as shown in the Table.

 | Hardware platform | FPGA model number |
 |----------------|------------|